MichaelWheeler202/NN_Scout_Demo/README.md

 # NN_Scout_Demo
-This project is intended to explore an idea I had for using a neural net to instantiate values for a convolutional neural net.
+This project is intended to explore using hypernetworks to generate weights for a convultional neural network.